-Initialize, in affiliation with Youthline, provides drama-based youth development and leadership classes for young people aged 12 to 18.
-Find out more about our partnership with Youthline here.
+Initialize, in affiliation with Youthline, provides drama-based youth development and leadership classes for young people aged 12 to 18 throughout Auckland (find out more about our partnership with Youthline here).
 We are passionate about getting more young people involved in creative projects that inspire, empower, and equip them for a world where emotional literacy and leadership skills are in high demand.

 To use drama as a medium through which young people can explore areas of personal development including self confidence, self awareness, empathy for oneself and others, awareness of diverse life experiences, and interpersonal communication skills in a safe and supportive environment.